 This plan will be reviewed and updated [annually/biannually/quarterly, etc.]

-This plan will be updated based or capabilities occur.
+This plan will be updated based on deficiencies identified during actual emergency situations, during exercises, and when changes in threats, hazards, resources, or capabilities occur.

 Areas/Managers with assigned responsibilities in this plan must develop and maintain procedures for their responsibilities.